-Listen & Clarify
+Listen and Clarify

 Think of ordering from your favorite menu.
-You tell the person taking your order what you want item by item and he or she repeats it back to you.
-If they misunderstood something you said, you correct the mistake and they usually repeat that back to you.
-They may not use the exact words, but verify that you have been heard correctly and understood.
+You tell the person taking your order what you want item by item, and repeat it back to you.
+If they misunderstood something you said, you correct the mistake, and they usually repeat that back to you.
 Active listening is much the same.
-You listen to the speaker then verify that you heard them correctly using something similar to the sentence stems listed below.
-If you misunderstood something, it will be clarified and you have a chance to check out the accuracy of what you heard again.
+You listen to the speaker, then verify that you heard them correctly using something similar to the sentence stems listed below.
+If you misunderstood something, it will be clarified, and you have a chance to check out the accuracy of what you heard again.
 This is not the way you speak all the time, just when something important is being discussed.